Many of the tools you use on the SCU campuses on a daily basis can also support working remotely, but read the fine print below.

 - Once connected to the VPN, you can access your network drives following these instructions: https://www.scu.edu/technology/get-help/faqs/network-drive-mapping/

-- You can forward your campus phone to another number, like your mobile phone number.
-Instructions for setting this up are here, under Common Phone Operations:
+- Forward your campus phone to another number, such as your mobile phone number

 - VPN client software must be installed on the computer you are using away from campus (such as your work laptop or home computer) for secure remote access.